kulalraksha48-cloud/Raksha-Kulal/README.md

-Raksha Kulal 👋
+# Raksha Kulal 👋

-Information Science & Engineering Student • Developer • Tech Enthusiast
+### Information Science & Engineering Student • Developer • Tech Enthusiast

 I'm Raksha Kulal, an Information Science and Engineering student interested in software development, cybersecurity, cloud technologies, and AI.
 I enjoy learning by building projects, experimenting with new technologies, and turning ideas into practical solutions.

+---

-About Me
+## About Me

-- 🎓 Information Science and Engineering student
+- 🎓 B.E.
+Information Science and Engineering student
+- 🏫 Mangalore Institute of Technology and Engineering (MITE)
-- 💻 Interested in Software Development and Web Development
+- 💻 Interested in Software & Web Development
-- 🔐 Interested in Cybersecurity
+- 🔐 Exploring Cybersecurity
 - ☁️ Exploring Cloud and AI technologies
 - 🚀 Learning by building practical projects
-- 🛠️ Currently working on projects and improving my technical skills
-- 📍 Mangalore Institute of Technology and Engineering (MITE)

-## Connect With Me

 ---